-Healthy lemon poppy seed muffins made with oat flour, dairy-free Greek yogurt, and sweetened only with maple syrup.
+Healthy lemon poppy seed muffins made with oat flour, dairy-free yogurt, and sweetened only with maple syrup.
 They’re light and fluffy and taste extra indulgent with an optional lemon glaze.

 2 cups oat flour